densen2014/ZXingBlazor/README.md

     ```
 ## Updates

+2023.11.1
+- Add 1.
+Save the last used device ID and call it automatically next time.
+2. Specify the camera device ID.
+- Add Start,Stop,Reload , DecodeFromImage(dataUrl)

 2023.8.16

-1. Add BarCodes decode from image and Generate QRcode Components
+- 1. Add BarCodes decode from image and Generate QRcode Components

 2022.11.23 Add optiones

-1. Pdf417Only: decode only Pdf417 format
+- 1. Pdf417Only: decode only Pdf417 format
-2. Decodeonce: decode Once or Decode Continuously, default is Once
+- 2. Decodeonce: decode Once or Decode Continuously, default is Once
-3. DecodeAllFormats: decodde All Formats, performance is poor, you can set options.formats to customize specify the encoding formats.
+- 3. DecodeAllFormats: decodde All Formats, performance is poor, you can set options.formats to customize specify the encoding formats.
 The default is false

+2022.3.6
-2022.3.6 Upgrade to js isolated version, add image browser Viewer component, and upgrade demo project to net6 format
+- Upgrade to js isolated version, add image browser Viewer component, and upgrade demo project to net6 format

+2021.5.13
-2021.5.13 BarcodeReader supports defining button text and supports multiple languages
+- BarcodeReader supports defining button text and supports multiple languages

 ## Participate in contribution